emmacj/COGA/README.md

 [Collaborative Study on the Genetics of Alcoholism: Functional genomics](https://onlinelibrary.wiley.com/doi/10.1111/gbb.12855)
 [Commentary: Collaborative study on the genetics of alcoholism: The strength of collaboration, team science, and longitudinal data](https://onlinelibrary.wiley.com/doi/10.1111/gbb.12866)

+# Published COGA manuscripts and accompanying code and summary stats (if applicable)